Basecamp vs Teamwork 2026: Which Project Management Tool Is Actually Worth Your Money?

 Is Basecamp or Teamwork better for small teams?

-For small teams under 10 people who need features like time tracking and Gantt charts, Teamwork is actually the better value.
-Basecamp's per-user plan at $15/user/month runs more expensive than Teamwork's Starter plan at small scale, and you get fewer features on top of it.
-Basecamp's financial advantage only kicks in at around 20+ users on the Pro Unlimited plan.
+For small teams under 10 people who need features like time tracking and Gantt charts, Teamwork actually wins on both cost and capability.
+Basecamp's per-user plan at $15/user/month actually costs more than Teamwork's Starter plan at small scale, and you get fewer features.
+Basecamp's financial advantage only appears around 20+ users on Pro Unlimited.

 Does Basecamp have time tracking?

-Nope — and this is one of my biggest criticisms of the platform.
-You can connect third-party time tracking tools like Harvest or Toggl via Zapier, but there's no built-in timer.
-If time tracking is a core part of how your team works, this comparison is basically over: Teamwork wins outright.
+No — and this is one of my biggest complaints about the platform.
+You can connect third-party tools like Harvest or Toggl via Zapier, but there's nothing built-in.
+If time tracking is how your team works, this comparison basically ends here: Teamwork wins.

 Can clients access Teamwork projects?

-Yes, and it's one of Teamwork's best features.
-You can invite clients as collaborators with restricted permissions — they see only what you want them to see, right down to the individual task level.
-Basecamp has a client-access feature (called Clientside) too, but Teamwork's client portal is more polished and gives you finer control.
+Absolutely, and it's one of Teamwork's best features.
+Invite clients as collaborators with restricted permissions — they see only what you want them to see, down to individual tasks.
+Basecamp does offer client access (Clientside), but Teamwork's client portal is more polished and gives you finer control.

 Which tool is easier to learn?

-Basecamp, and honestly it's not particularly close.
-Most teams are fully functional within a single day.
-Teamwork has a longer ramp-up, especially when you're configuring billing rates, Gantt views, and resource management for the first time.
-Plan for one to two weeks before your whole team feels comfortable with everything Teamwork offers.
+Basecamp, and it's not particularly close.
+Most teams are fully functional within a day.
+Teamwork has a longer ramp — expect one to two weeks before everyone feels comfortable with billing rates, Gantt views, and resource management.

 Does Teamwork integrate with QuickBooks?

-Yes — Teamwork integrates natively with both QuickBooks and Xero for invoicing and financial tracking.
-This is a big deal for agencies that want to push invoices from Teamwork directly into their accounting software without manual data entry.
-That kind of seamless handoff between project tracking and accounting is something Basecamp simply can't offer.
+Yes — Teamwork connects natively to both QuickBooks and Xero for invoicing and accounting.
+This is huge for agencies wanting to push invoices from Teamwork directly into accounting software without manual entry.
+That seamless handoff between project tracking and accounting is something Basecamp simply can't offer.

 Can you switch from Basecamp to Teamwork (or vice versa)?

-You can, but don't expect it to be painless.
+You can, but don't expect it to be seamless.
 Teamwork offers a Basecamp import tool that handles tasks and projects reasonably well.
-Going the other direction is harder — Basecamp's export options are more limited.
-Either way, budget time for data cleanup and team re-training.
-And seriously, don't switch mid-project if you can possibly avoid it.
-Pick a clean transition point, ideally between project phases.
+Going the other direction is tougher — Basecamp's export is more limited.
+Either way, budget time for cleanup and retraining.
+Seriously though, don't switch mid-project if you can help it.
+Pick a clean transition point between phases.